Two low-barrier crypto prop firms. One built for crypto from day one. Here is how they compare where it counts.

 For cost-sensitive traders running MT5 setups who want to test a funded account workflow with low upfront commitment and access to higher capital allocation across multiple accounts, DNA Funded is a practical starting point.

 Both decisions are defensible depending on what you are optimizing for.
-The key is confirming DNA Funded's drawdown mechanics, payout structure, and minimum trading day definitions before paying, since the details at that level determine outcomes more than any headline comparison.
+If you choose DNA Funded, note the trade-offs its rule set carries: the Instant Funding product trails at 4%, a payout-consistency rule of around 30% per day applies, and news trading is restricted in a roughly 5-minute window around high-impact releases.
+Confirm the payout structure and minimum trading day definitions before paying, since the details at that level determine outcomes more than any headline comparison.

 Ready to start a Velotrade challenge?
 View challenge options and pricing